Incorporating Encoding into Quantum System Design: Spin Chains

-Our primary goal is to discover how to choose the $J_n$ on input and output regions such that we achieve perfect encoded state transfer.
-To assess the quality of transfer, we evaluate $\sigma$, the maximum singular value of $\Pi_\text{out}e^{-iHt_0}\Pi_\text{in}$, and define the fidelity to be $F=\sigma^2$ \cite{haselgrove2005} or transfer error $\epsilon=1-\sigma^2$ \footnote{Strictly, this is the excitation transfer fidelity.
-Given that the $\ket{0}$ component transfers perfectly, the state transfer fidelity is higher, at $\frac13+\frac16(1+\sqrt{F})^2$, but we will always use $F$ as specified.}.
-The left- and right-singular vectors in this case correspond to the states $\ket{\Psi_\text{out}}$ and $\ket{\Psi_{\text{in}}}$ repectively.
-End-to-end transfer is a special case with $\Pi_{\text{in}}=\proj{1}$ and $\Pi_{\text{out}}=\proj{N}$ \footnote{Viewed from this perspective, one does not need to artificially add a corrective phase, as is usually required in studies of state transfer.}.
+Our primary goal is to discover how to choose the $\{J_n\}$ on the input and output regions such that we achieve perfect encoded state transfer.
+To assess the quality of transfer, we evaluate $\sigma$, the maximum singular value of $\Pi_\text{out}e^{-iHt_0}\Pi_\text{in}$, and define the fidelity to be $F=\sigma^2$ \cite{haselgrove2005} or transfer error $\epsilon=1-\sigma^2$.
+Note that, strictly, this is the excitation transfer fidelity.
+Given that the $\ket{0}$ component transfers perfectly, this is the worst-case fidelity for the transfer of an unknown quantum state.
+One could alternatively consider the average fidelity, $\frac13+\frac16(1+\sqrt{F})^2$, but we will always use this worst case $F$.